How CBT is Reducing Risk in Construction with Augmented Reality “X-Ray Vision”

 The pilot solution proposed by CBT will utilize handheld tablets integrated with GPS-enabled devices.
 These devices leverage satellite data to assure the accuracy of the gas lines within a centimeter.

 CBT will also use a geographic information system (GIS) that offers a framework for gathering data, organizing layers of information into visualizations using maps and 3D scenes, and analyzing data related to spatial location.
-CBT will also integrate any data that the city virtual design group have on record, including computer-aided design (CAD) files.
+CBT will also integrate any data that the city virtual design group has on record, including computer-aided design (CAD) files.

 The virtual GIS and augmented reality technologies CBT is implementing create an “x-ray” view of a job site.
 By opening CBT’s application enabled on a handheld tablet, workers will be able to view underground infrastructure.